-This response of 7 January 2021 has been prepared by the ICAEW Tax Faculty.
+This briefing submitted on 12 April 2021 and the additional amendments submitted on 14 April 2021 have been prepared by the ICAEW Tax Faculty.
 Internationally recognised as a source of expertise, the Tax Faculty is a leading authority on taxation and is the voice of tax for ICAEW.
 It is responsible for making all submissions to the tax authorities on behalf of ICAEW, drawing upon the knowledge and experience of ICAEW's membership.
 The Tax Faculty's work is directly supported by over 130 active members, many of them well-known names in the tax world, who work across the complete spectrum of tax, both in practice and in business.

 ICAEW is a world-leading professional body established under a Royal Charter to serve the public interest.
-In pursuit of its vision of a world of strong economies, ICAEW works with governments, regulators and businesses and it leads, connects, supports and regulates more than 186,500 chartered accountant members and students around the world.
+In pursuit of its vision of a world of strong economies, ICAEW works with governments, regulators and businesses and it leads, connects, supports and regulates more than 156,000 chartered accountant members in over 149 countries.
 ICAEW members work in all types of private and public organisations, including public practice firms, and are trained to provide clarity and rigour and apply the highest professional, technical and ethical standards.

-© ICAEW 2021
+Copyright © ICAEW 2021